 We have incurred losses since inception and have funded our operations primarily through debt and the sale of capital stock.
-At June 30, 2020, we had a stockholders' deficit of approximately \$16,401,000.
-At June 30, 2020, we had short- and long-term borrowings outstanding of approximately \$10,685,000 and \$947,000, respectively.
-As of June 30, 2020, we had cash of approximately \$44,000 and a working capital deficit of approximately \$16,295,000.
+At September 30, 2020, we had a stockholders' deficit of approximately \$13,700,000.
+At September 30, 2020, we had net short and long-term borrowings outstanding of approximately \$11,800,000 and \$600,000, respectively.
+As of September 30, 2020, we had available cash of approximately \$2,100,000 and a working capital deficit of approximately \$14,100,000.

 Our future capital requirements will depend upon many factors, including progress with developing, manufacturing and marketing our technologies, the time and costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims and other proprietary rights, our ability to establish collaborative arrangements, marketing activities and competing technological and market developments, including regulatory changes and overall economic conditions in our target markets.
-Our ability to generate revenue and achieve profitability requires us to successfully market and secure purchase orders for our products from customers currently identified in our sales pipeline, as well as new customers.
+Our ability to generate revenue and achieve profitability requires us to successfully market and secure purchase orders for our products from customers currently identified in our sales pipeline as well as new customers.
 We also will be required to efficiently manufacturer and deliver equipment on those purchase orders.
 These activities, including our planned research and development efforts, will require significant uses of working capital through the end of 2020 and beyond.
-Based on our current operating plans, we believe that our existing cash at the time of this filing, and cash received under the Paycheck Protection Program (see NOTE 8 in the accompanying unaudited condensed consolidated financial statements for further details) will only be sufficient to meet our anticipated operating needs through September 8, 2020.
+Based on our current operating plans, we believe that our existing cash at the time of this filing will only be sufficient to meet our anticipated operating needs through March 31, 2021.